A Guide To What's Happening In Hong Kong

 Shortly after the video's release — and about two months after the incident occurred — the Hong Kong government said in a statement that authorities are "highly concerned" and investigating it as a criminal matter.

 On the side of the opposition are lawmakers such as Yeung, whose Civic Party has pushed back hard against the extradition bill.
-It also includes a pro-democracy group known as the Civil Human Rights Front, which has published protesters' demands and organized several of the biggest protests, such as one last Sunday which it says attracted 1.7 million people.
+It also includes a pro-democracy group known as the Civil Human Rights Front, which has published protesters' demands and organized several of the biggest protests, such as one last Sunday which it says attracted 1.7 million people out of a region of some 7.5 million.

 Last month, the Hong Kong Bar Association also strongly urged authorities to "withdraw the bill for a full and proper consultation."